run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/processes/tickets/use/create-ticket.md

     The "Description" field is the space for the ticket information to contain words that refer directly to that service, being objective and easily associated with the request theme.
 This content is linked to the "Keyword" field and to its search return, which exists within the advanced search mode of a ticket.
+In addition, it's possible to include attachments of various formats (eg.: .pdf, .doc, .png, .jpg and others) to assist in the service process.
+The format limitation is set by the system manager.

 What to do next
 -------------------